 - Receipts for any deductible expenses

-Your W-2 forms are typically available from your military service beginning in January.
+Your military W-2 forms are typically available from your military service beginning in January.
 You can download your military W-2 from myPay.
 Tax forms are available at your local post office and library.
-You can also download them from the IRS website.
+You can also download them from the Internal Revenue Service website.

 In addition to gathering important documents, here are some other ways to get ahead of the tax time curve: